Reviews You Can Rely On

 Field Performance

-No matter how impressive a model's measurable traits are, it's still useless if it can't perform in the field.
-The field performance metric is the most heavily weighted in our test because it's an accurate and direct assessment of whether a model is worth the price or not.
-When using these glasses in the field, we focused on key traits necessary for cycling like lens fog prevention, lens water-shedding, stability on the face, and sweat channeling.
-If a $200 pair of sunglasses fog up or falls off your face every time you take it out for a mountain bike ride or trail run, it's useless.
+No matter how impressive a model's measurable traits are, it's useless if it can't perform in the field.
+The field performance metric is the most heavily weighted in our test because it accurately assesses whether a model is worth the price.
+When using these glasses in the field, we focused on key traits necessary for cycling, like lens fog prevention, lens water-shedding, stability on the face, and sweat channeling.
+If an expensive pair of sunglasses fog up or falls off your face every time you take it out for a mountain bike ride or trail run, it's useless.

-To assess each model's field performance, we simply used them.
-A lot.
-We took each model on countless hours of bike riding, trail running, hiking, and even some backcountry skiing to get a well-formed picture.
-By the end of our test, we had a very clear idea of which models were the highest performers.
+To assess each model's field performance, we simply wore them, mostly in conditions they were designed for but occasionally more.
+We took each model on countless hours of bike riding, trail running, hiking, and even a few country drives.
+By the end of our test, we had a clear idea of which models were the highest performers.

-The Smith Wildcat, 100% S2, and Oakley Flight Jacket were our favorite models in the field.
+The Smith Wildcat, Smith Pursuit, 100% S2, and Oakley Flight Jacket were our favorite models in the field.
 These models provided enough airflow to prevent lens fogging at low speeds while maintaining coverage and protection at high speeds.
-However, the Flight Jacket's adjustable nose piece allowed for the best of both worlds.
-We were also pleasantly surprised by the X-Tiger glasses in the field.
-These shades stayed in place very well, and we never experienced any issues with fogging.
+However, the adjustable nose piece of the Flight Jacket allowed for the best of both worlds.

 cycling sunglasses - while our field performance test was mainly spent on the bike, it...